 The term of the professorship commences at the beginning of the next academic year and will continue until the end of the second calendar year.
 Any proposals time stamped after midnight of the deadline date will be dismissed.
-All proposals will be submitted to a selection committee composed of qualified professionals who will select the top candidates whose proposals will then be forwarded to the President of the University for a final decision.
+All proposals will be submitted to a selection committee comprising qualified professionals who will select the top candidate proposals to forward to the UA president for final selection.